willroberts/perandus/README.md

 * `client`: Rate-limited client for the PoE API
 * `filter`: Stream processor for items
 * `models`: Models for stashes and items
+* `server`: WebSocket API for accessing the item stream
 * `util`: Helpers for retrieving data from other sources

 ## To Do

-* Create an API package for the unfiltered stream
-  * Send items over a WebSocket
+* Send items over the server WebSocket
 * Implement filtering in JavaScript
   * Expand the power and flexibility of filters
     * Minimum and Maximum Price
     * Sockets and Links